Allergy Testing in Albany, NY

 - Obtains certification from the American Board of Otolaryngology with fellowship certification from the American Academy of Otolaryngic Allergy

 Otolaryngic Allergy is the largest subspecialty field within otolaryngology, head and neck surgery in the United States and has been practiced for decades by otolaryngologists who complete the educational requirements of the American Academy of Otolaryngic Allergy.

 One of the reasons otolaryngologists are involved in otolaryngic allergy is because many of the ear, nose and throat symptoms our patients experience are in fact allergy-mediated.

 Being educated in the allergy specialty allows for a more comprehensive approach to providing the best possible medical care to our patients.

 The Allergy Center is open weekdays from 7:30 am to 5:00 pm with extended hours 7:30 to 5:30 pm on Wednesdays.
-Our dedicated allergy nursing staff provides our allergy patients with personalized patient care and support.
+To receive personalized patient care and support, please schedule an appointment today!
 Immunotherapy (allergy shots and sublingual drops) and testing is provided to many patients each year.